-On successful completion of this programme a student will be able to:
+On successful completion of this programme you will be able to:

 - C1.
-Communicate ideas and arguments in written and oral form; - C2.
-Manipulate quantitative data using a range of mathematical and statistical methods; - C3.
-Interpret and analyse qualitative and quantitative information; - C4.
-Use email, access information via the Web and undertake basic word processing; - C5.
-Solve problems, sometimes in quite complicated situations; - C6.
-Use quantitative reasoning in economic contexts; - C7.
-Identify, select and access a range of sources of printed, electronic and other material as a means to the development and presentation of arguments and evidence; - C8.
-Collaborate with others and contribute effectively to the achievement of common goals; - C9. manage your time effectively; - C10.
-Use library and other resources, including the application of bibliographical skills; - C11.
-Analyse and interpret data using a range of statistical computer software; - C12.
+Interpret and analyse qualitative and quantitative information; - C2.
+Communicate ideas and arguments in written and oral form; - C3.
+Use computing and it resources effectively; - C4.
+Solve problems, sometimes in quite complicated situations; - C5.
+Collaborate with others and contribute effectively to the achievement of common goals; - C6.
+Manage your time effectively; - C7.
+Use library and other resources, including the application of bibliographical skills; - C8.
+Use quantitative reasoning in economic contexts; - C9.
+Analyse and interpret data using a range of statistical computer software; - C10.
 Work independently demonstrating initiative and self-management.